chriskript/waving-nigeria-flag/README.md

 # Nigerian Flag Animation with Three.js

 This project is a 3D animation of the Nigerian flag, created using [Three.js](https://threejs.org/).
 The flag waves naturally, with the left edge fixed as if it's attached to a flagpole.
-The animation uses custom shaders to produce the waving effect.
+I used custom shaders to produce the waving effect.

 ## Features